graphframes/graphframes/python/docs/index.rst

     :class:`graphframes.AggregateMessages`

-    Collection of utilities usable with :meth:`GraphFrame.aggregateMessages()`.
+    Collection of utilities usable with :meth:`graphframes.GraphFrame.aggregateMessages()`.

 Indices and tables